sachinchopra35/dbt2/dbt_airflow/jinja_walkthrough.md

 - Try running all 3 of these and ensure that they give the same result
 - As an extension, create a macro that will select whichever columns you want, from whichever dataset (hint: as with Python functions, a Jinja macro can take in several parameters - for example, one can be a dataset name, one can be a list of required columns)

-- In exercise 7, you will see another use of `for` loops, which can save a lot of lines of code.
+- In the next question, you will see another use of `for` loops, which can save a lot of lines of code.

+## 6. Using a `for` loop 2

-## 6. Macro task: finding the total amound paid from each City or State
+## 7. Macro task: finding the total amound paid from each City or State

 The code below uses the 3 datasets to find out how much money has been paid from each **State** in Brazil:
 ```